DarthChurros/cmsc20600-final/README.md

 and execution.
 Because the LiDAR only gives us five scans per second, the rate at which we can tell the robot to update its velocity is limited to 5Hz.
 This means that the less frequently we need to issue movement updates, the more reliably the robot will follow the provided path.
+Both solutions handle this in **path_finder.py**.

 #### Gradient